Haider Ali (athlete)

 Haider Ali (born 12 December 1984 in Gujranwala) is an all-around Pakistani para-athlete who created history at the 2008 Summer Paralympics in Beijing, China by winning Pakistan's first ever Paralympic Games medal, a silver.
 He also shared a new world record with his jump of 6.44 meters at the Games.
 He has competed at the Paralympics on five occasions in 2008, 2012, 2016, 2020 and 2024.
-He has the unique record of winning a country's first ever Paralympic gold, silver and bronze medals as he is the only Pakistani to have won a medal in Paralympic history.
+He has the unique record of winning a country's first ever Paralympic gold, silver and bronze medals and remains the only Pakistani athlete to win a medal in Paralympic history.
 On 3 September 2021, he became the first gold medalist for Pakistan at the Paralympics.

 In 2019, he became the first Pakistani para-athlete to win a medal at the World Championships, a silver.

 Early life

 Born with cerebral palsy, Haider Ali's athletic potential was discovered by sports officials in 2005 at a training camp in Faisalabad.
 Following classification by Dr. Rabab, Ali received specialized training in track and field events, including long jump, discus throw, high jump, 100m, and 200m.
 His talent flourished, leading to a successful international debut at the 2006 FESPIC Games in Kuala Lumpur, where he won one gold and three silver medals.
 Since 2006, Coach Akbar Ali Mughal has been a constant presence in Ali's career, guiding him to achieve his full potential.